The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Unknown - six individuals

-Six unknown people of color were listed as residing in the household of Forest Burnham in the 1790 Arundel census.
+Six unknown people of color were listed as residing in the household of Forrest Burnham in the 1790 Arundel census.

 Unknown - two individuals